garethtdavies/zqw-docs/docs/faq.md

 zec-qt-wallet is available to download from the [Zcash Foundation Github repository](https://github.com/ZcashFoundation/zec-qt-wallet).
 The [releases page](https://github.com/ZcashFoundation/zec-qt-wallet/releases) lists the latest available downloads for each platform.

+The Android application which is still in beta may be downloaded from ... (link to app page)

 ### Which installer should I download?

 See the [installation](/installation/#download-and-install) section for more details for your platform.